A Place for Everyone

-St. Cloud State University is organized into six autonomous colleges and schools, with two schools embedded in the colleges.
+St. Cloud State is organized into six autonomous colleges and schools, with two schools embedded in the colleges.
 Colleges and schools offer undergraduate and graduate preparation and programs, and support the work of faculty and students.

 The College of Liberal Arts offers major and minor programs in the arts, humanities, and social sciences, as well as professional and graduate programs in 13 departments.

 - Communication Studies

 The School of the Arts is committed to excellence in the visual, performing, and digital arts.
 St. Cloud State is the only university in Minnesota to have the distinction of national accreditations in art, theatre and music.